NewSee how

 • Have budget for a mid-tier subscription

-Consider alternatives if budget is a major constraint or if you need highly specialized features that Apple doesn't offer.
+Consider alternatives if budget is a major constraint or if you need highly specialized features that Apple does not offer.

 Compared to its main competitors, Apple offers: